-Coke en stock ("Coke On Board") was translated into English as Tintin The Red Sea Sharks, perhaps because the first word in the title might be taken to mean Coca-Cola (the story reveals it to be a code word for slaves).
+Coke en stock ("Coke On Board") was translated into English as The Red Sea Sharks, perhaps because the first word in the title might be taken to mean Coca-Cola (the story reveals it to be a code word for slaves).
 "Coke" can of course mean "Cocaine" and the original intended meaning of a kind of coal.

-Explorers on the Moon was originally titled On a marché sur la Lune which means "Someone has walked on the moon".
+Explorers on the Moon was originally titled On a marché sur la Lune which means "We've walked on the moon".

 Le tour de Gaule d'Astérix became Asterix and the Banquet.
 The translators probably assumed ignorant readers would never have heard of the Tour de France, or they simply couldn't keep the meaning in English.

 L'Odyssée d'Astérix (The Odyssey of Asterix) = Asterix and the Black Gold

 La rose et le glaive (The Rose and the Broadsword) = Asterix and the Secret Weapon

 La Galère d'Obélix (Obelix's Galley) = Asterix and Obelix All at Sea

 La zizanie (The Discord) = Asterix and the Roman Agent.

-And another Viewers Are Morons examples, Asterix in Switzerland instead of "in Helvetica" (how the country was called in that time, and also through the book itself).
+And other Viewers Are Morons examples, Asterix in Switzerland instead of "in Helvetica" (how the country was called in that time, and also through the book itself).

 Astérix chez Rahàzade (Asterix visits Rahàzade) was a pun on "Scheherazade".
 The English version is called Asterix and the Magic Carpet, and the princess's name was changed from "Rahàzade" to "Orinjade".